blakeaw/blakeaw.github.io/resources.md

   * [PySB](https://pysb.org/) - rules-based reaction network model specification and simulation using the Python programming language (ODE or SDE models)
   * [BioNetGen](https://bionetgen.org/) - rules-based reaction network model specification and simulation (ODE or SDE models)
   * [SBML](https://synonym.caltech.edu/) - reaction network model specification
-  * [Smoldyn](https://www.smoldyn.org/) - particle-based spatial stochastic simulation of reaction networks
+  * [Smoldyn](https://www.smoldyn.org/) - particle-based spatial stochastic simulation of diffusion and reaction networks.
-  * [NEURON](https://www.neuron.yale.edu/neuron/) - reaction-diffusion models and simulation (geared towards computational models of neurons and can be used as a Python library)
+  * [NEURON](https://www.neuron.yale.edu/neuron/) - spatial reaction-diffusion simulations (PDE for diffusion plus ODE for reactions) - this package is geared towards developing computational models of neurons, but can be used more generally for reaction-diffusion simulations.
+It also has a nice extracellular space simulator that incorporates volume fraction and tortuosity.
+And it can be used as a Python library.
   * [Catalyst.jl](https://juliapackages.com/p/catalyst) -  reaction network model specification and generation using the Julia programming language (ODE, SDE, or jump models)
+  * [MCell](https://mcell.org/) - particle-based spatial stochastic simulation of diffusion and reaction networks.